 Whole birds and pieces of turkey will keep in the fridge for up to 2 days.
 Minced turkey should be cooked within 24 hours of purchase.
 Giblets can be used to make gravy and stock (but leave the liver out, as it can create quite a bitter taste) or stuffing, and should be cooked within 2 days of purchase.

 Set your oven to 190C/170C fan/gas 5.
-For accurate timing, always weigh your turkey after it's been stuffed.
+For accurate timing, always weigh your turkey after it has been stuffed.
 If it's very large, you may need to use bathroom scales.

 The latest advice from the British Turkey Information Service is that if the turkey is over 4kg, calculate 20 mins per kg + 90 mins.
 If the bird is under 4kg, calculate 20 mins per kg + 70 mins.
 To test if it's done, make sure the juices run clear when you pierce the thigh where it meets the body.
 If not, put it back in the oven for another 20 mins, then test again.

-The British Turkey helpline, 0800 783 9994, is open from 9am-5pm every weekday right up to Christmas Eve.
-Or text the word 'turkey', followed by the weight of your bird in kilos, to 64446 and you you'll get an instant answer on the cooking time and how many it will feed.
+The British Turkey helpline, 0800 783 9994, is open from 9am-5pm, from 1 December 2014 right up to Christmas Eve.
+This year, the service has recently been extended to include a live chat function at britishturkey.co.uk.
+You can also text the word 'turkey', followed by the weight of your bird in kilos, to 64446 and you'll get an instant answer on the cooking time and how many it will feed.
 This service starts on 1 December and runs 24 hrs a day, 7 days a week.
 (Texts are charged at standard network rate.)

 Try chicken, goose or duck.